 - Always off removes the limit for all charts.

-To temporarily change the sampling behavior for a chart, use the Sampling toggle in the top right.
-You cannot save this change (or other changes in this Task bar).
+To temporarily change the sampling behavior for a chart, use the Sampling menu in the top right.
+You cannot save this change (or other changes made through the options this toolbar).